PokemonAutomation/Microcontroller/Wiki/Programs/NintendoSwitch/FriendDelete.md

 5. With the cursor over the last person, start this program.
 The program will delete your friends one-by-one from the back of the list.
 6. Once it has reached your "best" friends, stop the program.

-### Default Program Settings

-> If you know exactly how many friends you wish to delete from the back of your list, you can set the `friends_to_delete` parameter accordingly and it will stop by itself when it's done.

-Required Parameters:
-- `friends_to_delete`: You must set this parameter to the # of friends you wish to delete.
-Otherwise, you may end up deleting friends you didn't intend to delete.

 ### Implementation Notes:

 Please note the following prior to use: